google/ad-manager-alerter/README.md

 2. [Add the service account email to Ad Manager](https://support.google.com/admanager/answer/6078734?hl=en) with rights to run reports.
 (Eg. role "[Executive](https://support.google.com/admanager/answer/177403?hl=en)")

 ### Deploy to cloud

+#### Making sure we can send emails

+This code example uses SendGrid to send emails.
+If you don't have a SendGrid account you can create one throught the [SendGrid page on Cloud Marketplace](https://console.cloud.google.com/marketplace/details/sendgrid-app/sendgrid-email).

+Once your sendgrid account is created you can follow the steps to setup a send account and get your API KEY.

 #### Enable services to deploy to functions / workflows